Caia-Tech/the-burden/self.md

 Please read this^ the disservice you are doing to use when you try to quash and bury civil rights isn't just horrible for us, it's catastrophic to institutions. social media? tiktok?
 I could have been campaigning there instead... i could have been emailing and calling places daily...
 Or word can get out "on its own".
 Why break the law and create so much reversible error?
 Why is your policy to dismiss even when meritous? especially against someone who is principled and hasn't exhausted every option...

 This is why I'm dissapointed in the AG.
 Zero skill. zero contemplation. just POLICY.
 Then anybody can do it!
-If you job is risk analysis and you multiply risk, you deserve negative salary.
+If your job is risk analysis and you multiply risk, you deserve negative salary.

 I get it now.
 They aren't top practitioners of law. law doesn't matter. just connections and power.
 I spend hours reading law just to get laughed at by the law.